Snoopynubis/the-snoopy-agent-experience/README.md

 By default the Ollama client is invoked with `thinking` disabled to keep DeepSeek responses short.
 Combine `--fast` or `--no-llm` to bypass Ollama entirely.

+### Fast mode vs standard play

+Standard mode (no `--fast`) keeps the full cast, lets each character call out to the local Ollama model, and therefore produces slower—but more varied—turns.
+Use this when you want the richest RP output and do not mind the latency of local LLM calls.

+Fast mode flips three switches at once: it disables the LLM entirely, trims the active roster to the first three characters, and relies on deterministic heuristics for dialogue.
+The run finishes much faster and is perfect for smoke tests or exercising the controller logic, but the conversations are intentionally repetitive.
+If you only want to skip LLM calls while keeping the full cast, use `--no-llm` instead of `--fast`.

 ### Interactive stepping

 Need to narrate the action turn-by-turn?
 Launch the CLI with `--interactive` to